ritiek/auto-image-cropper/README.md

 ## Benchmarks

-- This tool was re-written in [Python](python/) to compare with Rust just for fun.
+- This tool was hackishly re-written in [Python](python/) to compare with Rust - just for fun.

 - The benchmarks were done on a MacBook Air running macOS Sierra 10.12.2.